nmkmms/weather/README.md

 I advise to use Google Chrome while running it.
 ~~But I do not advise to use Chrome in other occasions:)~~

+Local Weather - practical project within the course JavaScript in Kyiv-Mohyla Academy.
-Made by Vira Shulha and Ilya Koshmak as web-project in NaUKMA.
+Made by Vira Shulha and Ilya Koshmak.

 **Docs:**